• Home

 P-N-P Transistor as Switch

-There are three terminals emitter, base, and collector because of which two junctions are formed in it because the base terminal is in middle and commonplace of interaction for emitter and collector.
+There are three terminals emitter, base, and collector which two junctions are formed in it because the base terminal is in the middle and commonplace of interaction for emitter and collector.
 Based on this, the way biasing is done for the junctions the regions of the transistors are classified.

 The three regions are: